The Five Times I’ve (Literally) Shit My Pants

 As we began to climb the steep incline that led to our family home, my gut began to shift slowly and uncomfortably like a drunk driver stirring in a drunk tank.
 I’ve got this covered, I remember thinking.
 I was young, arrogant, and headstrong.
 In as few as four careless strides, things went from manageable to bad to worse.
 It was coming.

 It peeked out.
 One inadvertent clench of my butt cheeks, and I was done for.
-There was still a good 60 metres until we reached home.
+There was still a good 200 feet until we reached home.
 Like a weary gunslinger, I waddled bravely on.
 I couldn’t keep up the front and risked sharing my burden with Jake.
-Not really appreciating the severity of the situation, he laughed and began shadowboxing centimetres from my troubled gut.
+Not really appreciating the severity of the situation, he laughed and began shadowboxing inches from my troubled gut.
 A flinch triggered an involuntary squeeze.
 The turtle was beheaded.
 I’d shit my pants.

 As I was wearing those old-school baggy grandpa boxers, there was no safety net.
 I tried to play it off.
 “I feel all right actually,” I mumbled, a little too chirpily, taking off at a suspicious pace.
 I felt it bounce and trail stodgily down my hamstring like a slug in the breeze.
 Then with a stealthy flick of my school pants, my poop was liberated.
 I didn’t look back.